dhis2-metadata/NCD_HTN/docs/ncd_htn-design.md

 The Body Mass Index (BMI) is then autocalculated, as is a standard classification of BMI into Underweight, Normal, Overweight, Obese, and Severe Obesity.

-These classifications are based on WHO standards for Obesity and Overweight (overweight is a BMI greater than or equal to 25; obesity is a BMI greater than or equal to 30) [2].
-Complementing those definitions at the lower and upper extremes are the UK’s NHS standards for severe obesity (BMI above 40) and underweight [BMI under 18.5](3).
+These classifications are based on WHO standards for Obesity and Overweight (overweight is a BMI greater than or equal to 25; obesity is a BMI greater than or equal to 30)[^second].
+Complementing those definitions at the lower and upper extremes are the UK’s NHS standards for severe obesity (BMI above 40) and underweight (BMI under 18.5)[^third].

 After entered, the patient’s latest recorded BMI is displayed in the Program Indicators Widget.